 - Basics: Every winter survival kit should contain the basics, including a flashlight, water, snacks, a first-aid kit, and extra batteries.
 For your snacks, make sure that they don’t spoil, such as energy bars.

-- 👍Charging 5 Devices Simultaneously: This car charger enables you to charge 5 devices simultaneously at maximum speed 6.2A.
-It works for all USB-powered devices.
-No passenger should have to wait for...
+- 👍Charge 5 Devices Simultaneously: Tollefe car charger with multiple ports could enable 5 devices simultaneously at the maximum speed of 6.2A.
+This cell phone car charger works for all USB-powered...

 - Cell phone car charger: Your phone needs to be charged so you can call for help in case of emergencies.
 Since many tend to leave their chargers at home or work, it can help to have a spare charger for your devices in your car.